CristoferSoler/Seel-17-18/programming/bsiWizard/mdEn/C/INF.9 Mobile Workplace.md

 ### 2 2 Impaired by changing operating environment

-As mobile data carriers and end devices are used in very different environments, they are exposed to a large number of threats.
+Because mobile data carriers and end devices are used in very different environments, they are exposed to a variety of threats.
 These include, for example, damaging environmental influences (for example, high or too low temperatures), as well as dust, moisture or transport damage.

 In addition to these influences, the operating environments with their different levels of security must be taken into account.
 Especially smartphones, tablets, laptops and similar mobile devices are not only mobile, but can also communicate with other IT systems.
 In this case, for example, malicious programs can be transmitted or sensitive information can be copied.
 In this way, tasks may no longer be fulfilled, customer appointments may not be performed, or IT systems may be damaged.

-### 2 3 Manipulation or destruction of IT systems, accessories, information and software on the mobile workstationIt may be easier to manipulate or destroy IT systems, accessories, information and software that are used on a mobile device than in the institution.
+### 2 3 Manipulation or destruction of IT systems, accessories, information and software on the mobile workstation
+It may be easier to manipulate or destroy IT systems, accessories, information and software that are used on a mobile device than in the institution.
 The mobile workstation is often accessible to third parties.
 Also here the central protective measures of the institution are not present, for example, porter services.
 If IT systems, accessories, information or software are manipulated or destroyed, the employee at the mobile workstation is often only able to work to a limited extent.
 In addition, destroyed IT components or software solutions may need to be replaced, which requires both financial and time resources.

 ### 2 4 Delays due to temporarily limited accessibility

 Most employees at the mobile workstation have no fixed working hours and are sometimes difficult to reach on the way.
 This can significantly delay the flow of information.
-Even if the information is transmitted via e-mail, the response time is not necessarily shortened because it can not be guaranteed that the mobile employee will read the e-mail in a timely manner.
+Even if the information is transmitted via e-mail, the reaction time is not necessarily shortened because it can not be ensured that the mobile employee reads the e-mail in a timely manner.
 Depending on the situation and institution, temporary accessibility has different effects, but it can severely limit the availability of information.

 ### 2 5 Unsecured file and disk transport